-The Executive Summary should be written as a separable document, able to be reproduced on request and distributed to interested parties, who may not wish to read or purchase the EIS as a whole.
+Terms of Reference Addressed in Part B: SPECIFIC REQUIREMENTS - CONTENTS OF THE EIS The EIS report should include the following sections, but need not be limited to these sections or structure.
+Executive Summary The Executive Summary should be written as a separable document, able to be reproduced on request and distributed to interested parties who may not wish to read or purchase the EIS as a whole.
 The structure of the Executive Summary should generally follow that of the EIS, but focus on key issues to enable the reader to obtain a clear understanding of the Project and its potential adverse and beneficial environmental, social and economic impacts and the management measures to be implemented by the Proponent to mitigate all adverse impacts.

-The Executive Summary should include:

-- the title of the Project; - name and contact details of the Proponent, and a discussion of previous Projects undertaken by the Proponent and their commitment to effective environmental management; - a concise statement of the aims and objectives of the Project; - the legal framework, decision-making authorities and advisory agencies; - an outline of the background to and need for the Project, including the consequences of not proceeding with the Project; - an outline of the alternative options considered and reasons for the selection of the proposed development option; - a brief description of the Project (pre-construction, construction and operational activities) and the existing environment, utilising visual aids where appropriate; - an outline of the principal environmental impacts predicted and the proposed environmental management strategies (including waste minimisation and management) and commitments to minimise the significance of these impacts; and - clear maps of the proposed Project location.

-Glossary of Terms

-A glossary of technical terms and acronyms should be provided.
+The Executive Summary should include: the title of the Project; Executive summary • name and contact details of the Proponent, and a discussion of previous Projects undertaken by the Proponent and their commitment to effective environmental management; Executive summary a concise statement of the aims and objectives of the Project; Executive summary the legal framework, decision-making authorities and advisory agencies; Executive summary • an outline of the background to and need for the Project, including the consequences of not proceeding with the Project; Executive summary • an outline of the alternative options considered and reasons for the selection of the proposed development option; Executive summary • a brief description of the Project (pre-construction, construction and operational activities) and the existing environment, utilising visual aids where appropriate; Executive summary • an outline of the principal environmental impacts predicted and the proposed environmental management strategies (including waste minimisation and management) and commitments to minimise the significance of these impacts; and Executive summary clear maps of the proposed Project location.
+Executive summary Glossary of Terms A glossary of technical terms and acronyms should be provided.
+After references